 Modern genetics research requires a considerable amount of computational biology.
-Part of my lab's research includes designing novel bioinformatics pipelines.
-We also study the performance of different phylogenetic methods in an effort to determine which models and methods can provide the most accurate estimation of relationships.
+Part of my lab's research includes designing new bioinformatics pipelines for using large molecular datasets for evolutionary research.
+We also study the performance of different phylogenetic methods in an effort to determine which models and methods can provide the most accurate estimation of organismal relationships.

 Whelan, N.V., K.M.
 Kocot, T.P.
 Moroz, G. Paulay, C.E.
 Mills, L.L.
 Moroz, K.M.
 Halanych.
 (2017) Ctenophore relationships and their placement as the sister group to all other animals.
 Nature Ecology and Evolution.
 IN PRESS.